logo

 • Advanced trading ticket with ‘Quick trade’ mode

 Note: SaxoTraderPRO is only available in a downloadable format.
-There is no mobile app version as there is with SaxoTraderGO, and there is no web-based version either.
+There is no mobile app version as there is with SaxoTraderGO, and there is no web-based version either, although your SaxoTraderPRO account can be accessed through either platform so PRO traders can still use GO to manage their account on the go.

 Saxo Trader Pro